Holland GP Race: The Impossible Issue

 Jack Miller: “I don’t often say this but I’m lost for words.
 I feel incredibly emotional right now and it is hard to describe the sensation of winning for the first time in MotoGP.
 I felt confident and fast in the first part of the race but it was the right call to red flag it because the conditions were getting pretty dangerous.
 The track was really slippery for part two as well but I immediately felt comfortable.
 I could see a few riders making mistakes but I just kept my focus and concentrated on being fast and consistent without taking any silly risks.

 “Once I passed Marc I just tried to block out the fact that I was heading for my first win and keep a clear mind.
 Coming out of the final chicane and seeing the chequered flag was just an unbelievable feeling.
 My family and I have made a lot of sacrifices to make today happen and it feels amazing.
 I can’t thank Team Estrella Galicia 0,0 Marc VDS enough.
 They have given me incredible support and never stopped believing in me.
 I must also thank Honda and their management for giving me this opportunity and allowing me to show what I can do at this level.
-It might take a while to sink in but I am going to enjoy tonight that’s for sure!”_gp_9540-2.big
+It might take a while to sink in but I am going to enjoy tonight that’s for sure!”

 Marquez: “It was very dangerous out there”